machal/cssmine-content/content/font-face-tips.md

 the <b>evil</b> Queen and <i>Jack</i>.</p>
 ```

-… the word "evil" will be rendered as bold at first sight, as well as the word
+… the word “evil” will be rendered as bold at first sight, as well as the word
-"Jack" will be rendered as italic thanks to the italic cut of the `WebFont`
+“Jack” will be rendered as italic thanks to the italic cut of the `WebFont`
 family.
 But don't be fooled - this is the case of faux italics and bold cuts
 that the browser tried to render from a normal cut of the font.